 - fresh ripe mangoes for serving

-- Wash the sticky rice with water once.
+- The night before: Wash the sticky rice with water once.
 Drain and soak the rice in a bowl, with enough water to cover the grains.
 Cover the bowl and refrigerate overnight.

-- Drain the water from the soaked sticky rice.
+- To make and wrap the suman: Drain the water from the soaked sticky rice.
 You will notice the rice grains would have plumped up a bit.
 Add the coconut milk and salt to the bowl of rice.
 Mix with a spoon.

 - Lay out one piece of banana leaf on a flat, dry surface.
 Place 2 tablespoons of the rice mixture in the center of the leaf, arranging the rice in a long, narrow rectangle, about 4 inches long and an inch wide.
 You only need about 2 tablespoons per log.
 Once the rice is cooked, the grains double in size and stick to one another, to become a larger solid log.